Tempo logotype

 PMO and IT portfolio leaders in Microsoft-standardized organizations

-The platform split is the real question.
-OnePlan consolidates into a Microsoft-first hub.
-Tempo governs inside the Atlassian stack you already run.
-For organizations avoiding new platforms – or Microsoft dependencies – that architectural difference is the driver.
+OnePlan brings work into a Microsoft-first hub.
+Tempo extends the Atlassian stack you already run.
+For organizations avoiding new platforms – or Microsoft dependencies – that difference drives the decision.

 How Tempo and OnePlan approach AI and integrations

-Tempo connects natively to Jira, Confluence, and Atlassian Analytics.
-BI reach comes from Tempo's separate Marketplace connector apps – Power BI Connector for Jira, Tableau Connector for Jira, BigQuery Connector for Jira, and Looker Connector for Jira – licensed alongside the core suite rather than bundled into it.
+For integrations, Tempo connects natively to Jira, Confluence, and Atlassian Analytics.
+BI reach comes from Tempo's BI Connector modules – Power BI Connector for Jira, Tableau Connector for Jira, BigQuery Connector for Jira, and Looker Connector for Jira, plus Oracle Analytics and SAP Analytics Cloud connectors – available as separate modules of the Tempo SPM suite.
 The Power BI Connector ecosystem extends beyond Jira to ServiceNow and monday.com, so reporting can consolidate in BI when delivery spans systems.
 No Microsoft infrastructure required.

 Top OnePlan strengths

-OnePlan's story is Microsoft adjacency and cross-tool consolidation, and its strengths track that alignment:
+OnePlan's story is Microsoft adjacency and hub consolidation, and its strengths track that alignment.

 • Microsoft 365 adjacency and built on the Microsoft cloud.